aclarke211/renamer/to-do/to-do.md

   - This directory will need to be cleaned on each run to remove old/unneeded thumbnails.

 - Small Icon for multi files container, when hovered show help tool-top to identify how to copy files in from Excel.

+## Bugs

+- When reverting files, the message saying 'Revert Complete' (in modal), appears before all files have actually been reverted.

+- Possibly, still not always deleted parent folder (on Mac) after reverting.